cran/cropgrowdays/README.md

 the function appears to be tailored to grapes, further variations on the formula above as outlined in Baskerville and Emin (1969) are available.

-To calculate the growing degree days at Boonah between flowering and harvest use:
+To calculate the growing degree days at Boonah using weather data from the `boonah` object between flowering and harvest use:

 ``` r
 ## Growing Degree Days between two dates